dmadunic/k8s4jd-support/helm/README.md

 postgres:
   deploy: true
 ```
 This is the default behaviour of the chart.
-It will deploy postgres database to kubernetes cluster and initialize it geodata database in it, and add role *geotada* with *geodatapwd* credentials to it.
+It will deploy postgres database to kubernetes cluster and initialize it geodata database in it, and add role *geodata* with *geodatapwd* credentials to it.

 To deploy geodata application without postgres database, create custom **values.yml** file: